alexey-lysiuk/homebrew-slade/README.md

 ### How to install

 Start from the fourth step if you already have **Homebrew** installed.
-But first, check the [important note][#important-note-for-homebrew-users] below.
+But first, check the [important note](#important-note-for-homebrew-users) below.

 1. Install **Xcode** from **Mac App Store**.
 If you have a developer account, you can also install it from [Apple Developer](https://developer.apple.com/downloads/) website.
 2. Start **Xcode**, accept its license agreement and enter your password to finalize the installation process.